 The membership area encompasses approximately 10 km around Guildford and stretches to Woking, Horsley, Cranleigh and Godalming.
 Many of our members are veterans and collectively, have accumulated many years of valuable, practical experience about these fascinating insects which is shared freely with our newer members.

 All beekeepers aim to provide the optimum conditions to keep their bees healthy and in peak condition so that they can perform their natural purpose of pollinating plants and provide a surplus of valuable honey each year.
 GBKA helps its members do that by providing up to date information and links to the latest research into Honeybee husbandry.

-This is done via a monthly Newsletter, practical meetings at the Teaching Apiary, Garden Meetings at Members’ own apiaries and talks and lectures held at venues around the Guildford Division area.
+This is done via a monthly Newsletter, practical meetings at the Association Apiary, Garden Meetings at Members’ own apiaries and talks and lectures held at venues around the Guildford Division area.